s00d/u-devtools/plugins/vue-inspector/README.md

-# @u-devtools/plugin-vue-router
+# @u-devtools/plugin-vue-inspector

-Vue Router inspector plugin for Universal DevTools.
+Vue Inspector plugin for Universal DevTools.
 This plugin is **Vue-specific** and requires Vue Router to be installed in your project.

 ## Features